skatsaounis/terraform-provider-maas/docs/resources/boot_source_selection.md

 ### Required

+- `boot_source` (Number) The BootSource database ID this resource is associated with
 - `os` (String) The Operating system for this resource
 - `release` (String) The specific release of the Operating system for this resource